jere-mie/easy-masm/README.md

 # Easy-MASM

-The simplest way to assemble, link, and run masm32 files
+The simplest way to assemble, link, and run masm32 files.

 ## Instructional Videos